About the Amputee Rehabilitation Program

 The Interdisciplinary Team

-Depending on the patient's unique needs, the members of his or her interdisciplinary team may include physicians with specialty training in physical medicine and rehabilitation; neurologists; certified rehabilitation nurses; case managers; physical, occupational, recreational and respiratory therapists; speech-language pathologists; clinical dietitians; psychologists; and a prosthetist/orthotist.
+Ask any patient who has been a part of the amputee program and they are sure to tell you about the people who work here.
+With the patient at the very center, the team includes the family and caregivers as well as dedicated experts from several disciplines working together to provide care.
+These clinical experts include physicians with specialty training in physical medicine and rehabilitation; neurologists; certified rehabilitation nurses; case managers; physical, occupational, recreational and respiratory therapists; speech-language pathologists; clinical dietitians; psychologists; and a certified prosthetist/orthotist.

 - Custom-fitting and ongoing assessment and adjustment of prosthetic devices

-Family members and designated caregivers are encouraged to actively participate in their loved one's rehabilitation process.
-Patient education and therapy sessions, both of which are always open to families and caregivers, offer excellent opportunities to learn more about a patient's condition and progress.
+Family members and caregivers play a vital role and are encouraged to actively participate in their loved one's rehabilitation.
+Patient education and therapy sessions offer excellent opportunities to learn more about a patient's condition and progress.

 - Dietary issues

 - Diabetic foot care

 - Long-term prosthesis care

 - Recreation and leisure